Interpretation of the Schur-Cohn test in terms of canonical systems: Introduction

 and having no real zeros, where $\C_+=\{z \in \C : \Im(z) > 0\}$.
 Then, de Branges' inverse theorem in the theory of canonical systems asserts that there exists a positive semi-definite quadratic real symmetric matrix-valued function $H_f$ defined on a subinterval $[t_0,t_1)$ of the real line such that a solution $(A(t,z),B(t,z))$ of the canonical system

 for $H=H_f$ satisfying the boundary condition

 recovers the original $E_f$ as $E_f(z)=A(t_0,z)-iB(t_0,z)$ (\cite[Theorem 40]{deBranges68}).

 In \cite{Su18}, we studied a method to construct $H_f$ for a class of polynomials with real coefficient, since de Branges' inverse theorem guarantees the existence of $H_f$, but does not provide information about its concrete form.
+(Note that de Branges proved the inverse theorem by constructing the Hamiltonian of a canonical system in the case of polynomial function $E(z)$, but the above $E_f(z)$ is not a polynomial.)
 By generalizing a method in \cite{Su18} according to \cite{Su20b}, we present an explicit way to construct $H_f$ for many polynomials with complex coefficient.
 As a result, we find that $H_f$ is a locally constant function of the form:

 where $\widetilde{H}_{f,n}$ are some positive definite matrices.
 In particular, $H_f$ is positive definite if all roots of $f$ are inside $\mathbb{T}$ by the Schur--Cohn test.
 This is consistent with the fact that a matrix-valued function $H$ obtained by de Branges' inverse theorem from a function of $\mathbb{HB}$ takes values in a set of semi-positive definite quadratic real symmetric matrices.
 Furthermore, the above method of constructing $H_f$ works even if $E_f$ does not belong to $\mathbb{HB}$ if at least $f$ and $f^\sharp=x^d\,\overline{f(1/x)}$ have no common roots, in which case the sign change of $H_f$ describes the distribution of the roots of $f$ by the Schur--Cohn test.
 This interpretation of $H_f$ by the classical result is what was expected in \cite[\S7.5]{Su18}.
-As the converse of the above, that is, by solving a direct problem of quasi-canonical systems, we obtain a polynomial $f$ having a specified number of roots in $\mathbb{T}$ from an appropriately chosen locally constant matrix valued function $H$ taking values in ${\rm Sym}_2(\R) \cap {\rm SL}_2(\R)$.
+As the converse of the above, that is, by solving a direct problem of quasi-canonical systems, we obtain a polynomial $f$ having a specified number of roots inside $\mathbb{T}$ from an appropriately chosen locally constant matrix valued function $H$ taking values in ${\rm Sym}_2(\R) \cap {\rm SL}_2(\R)$.